whatnextjamie/design-token-pipeline-demo/DEPLOYMENT.md

 ## Troubleshooting

+### Can't Find Public URL

+If you don't see a public URL after deployment:

+1. **Generate a domain first**: Settings → Networking → "Generate Domain"
+2. Railway doesn't automatically create public URLs - you must generate one manually
+3. Look for the domain/globe icon at the top of your service card
+4. Check the "Settings" tab under "Networking" or "Domains" section

 ### Build Fails

 - Check the build logs in Railway dashboard
 - Ensure all dependencies are in `package.json`
 - Verify `railway.toml` is correctly formatted
+- Ensure Node.js version is 20+ (specified in `package.json` engines field)

+### Node.js Version Error

+If you see `SyntaxError: Invalid regular expression flags`:
+- This means Railway is using Node.js 18 instead of 20+
+- Verify `package.json` has: `"engines": { "node": ">=20.0.0" }`
+- Redeploy after adding the engines field

 ### Server Won't Start